openshift-pipelines/pipelines-as-code/docs/content/docs/guide/privaterepo.md

 <https://github.com/tektoncd/catalog/blob/main/task/git-clone/0.4/README.md>

-the secret needs to be referenced inside your PipelineRun and Pipeline as a workspace called basic-auth to be passed to the `git-clone` task.
+The secret needs to be referenced inside your PipelineRun and Pipeline as a workspace called basic-auth to be passed to the `git-clone` task.

 For example in your PipelineRun you will add the workspace referencing the